Chapter 1 – Travel Journals: The Ultimate Souvenir

 Eventually, I did publish my first book.
 Getting Lost: Mishaps of an Accidental Nomad became my collection of humorous stories about things that have gone wrong in my lifetime of overseas wanderings — starting with my childhood in England, spanning forward to my adult years, guiding tours and working in the travel industry.
 I dusted off the pages of my earlier book attempt and rewrote some of them.
 The book I wrote in college, once condemned to the bottom of my desk drawer for eternity, eventually made it to life in published form.

 My first book, my international career, my adult life as a professional traveler, all happened because of my travel journals.
 So did that South Pacific speaking gig that I mentioned with irritating nonchalance a couple of pages ago.
-What began as a hobby has brought me work on six continents.
-(And if anyone on Antarctica wants to fly me in for a seminar on continent number seven, I’ll do it for a discount.)
+What began as a hobby has brought me work on five continents.

 I can’t promise you becoming a dedicated travel journaler will land you book deals or globetrotting careers, but I will promise you this: Follow the techniques in this book, and over time, you’ll notice your travel experiences growing richer.
 You’ll gain a deeper understanding of who you are and how you interact with the world around you.
 And you will learn to capture your travels in ways that keep your memories burning bright for years to come.